-(1) The upper part of the range relates to non-material balance sheet position on a European corporate.
-The other part relates mainly to sovereign issuers.

-(2) The upper bound of the range relates to a financial sector issuer that represents an insignificant portion of the balance sheet (CDSs with illiquid underlying instruments).
+The upper part of the range relates to a significant balance sheet position on an issuer belonging to the telecommunication sector.
+The remaining positions relate mainly to sovereign and financial issuers.
+The upper bound of the range relates to a financial sector issuer that represents an insignificant portion of the balance sheet (CDSs with illiquid